csutton6/practicum-nycdot/ExploratoryAnalysis.md

 <img src="https://github.com/kateesutt/practicum-nycdot/blob/main/images/march23pm_1819.png">

 ### OUR QUESTIONS
-  - 1. Should we train our model on one Borough (Manhattan has the most well-built bikelane systems and the most trips) and then test our model on other boroughs?
+  1. **Question about big datasets**: Should we train our model on one Borough (Manhattan has the most well-built bikelane systems and the most trips) and then test our model on other boroughs?
-  However Manhattan don't have many new bikelanes in 2018, we are not sure whether that will have an impact on the accuracy of our model.
+    - However Manhattan don't have many new bikelanes in 2018 (Because it was already well-built).
+If we want to model the impact of new infra on the bike ridership, we are not sure whether that will have an impact on the accuracy of our model.
-  - 2. When comparing March 2018 and March 2019, 2019 has many more trips.
+  2. When comparing March 2018 and March 2019, 2019 has many more trips.
 Would that be a problem for our model?
-  - 3. Methods to count trips on each roads.
+  3. Methods to count trips on each roads.
 Are we in the right direction?
+    - Our method: create a buffer of each road segment (15 feet) --> linestring to point --> clip points within a buffer of the road --> spatial join the point to road segment --> conver points back to bike trips --> calculate bike trips on each road (group by road name/id)
+    - Question 1: When doing spatial join, points are sometimes intersected with multiple roads, which will create multiple records in the data set, then create several trips because some points are duplicated.
+Will that matter?
+    - Question 2: Is 15 feet an appropriate buffer range?
+    - Question 3: When
+   4. **Question about big datasets**: Even with subset of data, R became extremely slow when doing visualization or doing spatial operations.
+Are there any tricks for dealing with big dataset?